Talvin Skinner: College

-Skinner played basketball at the University of Maryland Eastern Shore.
-In the 1972-73 season at UMES, Skinner led all players in the NAIA Championships in rebounding.
+Skinner played college basketball for the Maryland Eastern Shore Hawks.
+In the 1972–73 season at UMES, Skinner led all players in the NAIA Championships in rebounding.

 For his play during the 1973-74 Mid-Eastern Athletic Conference men's basketball tournament, Skinner was named the Most Outstanding Player.

-In the 1973-74 season, Skinner and the Fighting Hawks became the first ever Historically Black College or University (HBCU) to earn an invitation to the National Invitation Tournament (NIT) post-season basketball tournament.
+In the 1973–74 season, Skinner and the Fighting Hawks became the first ever Historically Black College or University (HBCU) to earn an invitation to the National Invitation Tournament (NIT) post-season basketball tournament.

 Professional

 Skinner was drafted by the Seattle SuperSonics in the 1974 NBA Draft (8th pick of the 3rd round).
-He played with the SuperSonics for two seasons, starting part of the 1975-76 season and playing in the first two post-seasons for the franchise.
+He played with the SuperSonics for two seasons, starting part of the 1975–76 season and playing in the first two post-seasons for the franchise.

 Later years

 Following his playing career, Skinner worked at Boeing in Seattle, Washington.
-More recently, he was hired to work as a player development aide with the Seattle Storm.
+He afterward worked as a player development aide with the Seattle Storm.